Find a Part Now

 For the 1970 model only the 170 cu in (2,800 cc) straight-six had an option for a 3 speed semi-automatic gearbox.

-The earliest Mavericks featured two-spoke steering wheels with partial horn rings, also found on other 1969 Fords, while late 1969 production was changed to revised steering wheels with no horn rings.
+The earliest Mavericks featured two-spoke steering wheels with partial horn rings, also found on other 1969 Fords, while in late 1969, production was changed to revised steering wheels with no horn rings.
 Also, the early models located the ignition switch in the instrument panel, while the cars built after September 1, 1969, had the ignition switches mounted on locking steering columns, as did all other 1970 Fords in compliance with a new federal safety mandate that took effect with the 1970 model year.

 A four-door model was introduced for 1971, available with a vinyl roof.
 Mercury also revived the Comet as a rebadged variant of the Maverick.
 Also for 1971, an optional 210 hp (160 kW) 302 CID V8 was introduced for both the Comet and the Maverick.
 The Comet was distinguished from the Maverick by using a different grille, taillights, trim, and hood.